What makes Zip Line Fun the World’s safest zip line?

 The Safe Working Load of a line is the load that can be applied without causing any kind of damage to the wire rope.
 The safe working load is five times less the breaking strength.

-All of our Zip Lines have a weigh limit below the safe working load.
+All of our Zip Lines have a weight limit below the safe working load.
 So if you follow our weight limit guidelines, then you will never cause damage to your cable.

 What is Aircraft Cable?